sarmishra/Django-Rest-Framework/README.md

-#Django Rest Framework
-Serialization,
-Nested Serialization,
-POST AND GET operation using POSTMAN
+# Django-Rest-Framework

+This is a Django Rest Framework using serialization, nested serialization, post, and get operation using Postman.